-“Factories are slowing down production and it is hard to find a way of transporting the goods”
+“Factories are slowing down production, and it is hard to find a way of transporting the goods.”

 -Pharmaceutical trading company-

 Going back to the delays we talked about earlier: out of the raw material producers and medicine makers that aren’t experiencing any delays yet, about half of the medicine makers are expecting delays to occur in the near future, and out of the raw material producers nearly three-quarters is expecting delays soon.
 However, the general consensus seems to be optimistic.
-Even though a large group currently is experiencing delays, 90% of the same group of raw material producers is expecting the delays to be resolved within the next three months.
+Even though a large group is experiencing delays, 90% of the same group of raw material producers expects the delays to be resolved within the next three months.
 Out of the medicine makers, this number is 66%.

 Shortages in the entire supply chain

-“47% was forced to change raw material supplier”
+“47% was forced to change raw material supplier.”

--It’s difficult and time consuming for medicine makers to change from supplier-
+-It’s difficult and time-consuming for medicine makers to change from supplier-

 In the questionnaire, we have also asked in which regions the respondents are active with their business.
 Because some regions in the world are affected more by the COVID-19 pandemic than others, it would be possible that a certain region would see more effects in shipments than in other regions.
-We found that the regions currently most affected by the COVID-19 pandemic, Europa and Asia, our respondents have noticed the largest effect in shipments to these regions.
+We found that in the regions currently most affected by the COVID-19 pandemic, Europa and Asia; our respondents have noticed the largest effect in shipments to these regions.

 Affected shipments or no supply at all

-Percentage of sales that is affected
+Percentage of sales that are affected

 - Europe 37%